Knowledge Guided Learning: Towards Open Domain Egocentric Action Recognition with Zero Supervision: Experimental Evaluation

 \subsection{Learning to Recognize Novel Objects}

-We first evaluate our approach's ability to recognize objects across domains, i.e. transfer from MS COCO to GTEA Gaze or Gaze+ with zero supervision.
+We first evaluate our approach's ability to recognize objects across domains, i.e., transfer from MS COCO to GTEA Gaze or Gaze+ with zero supervision.
 This evaluation allows us to assess our semantic mapping function's ability to learn correspondences across tasks and domains.
-We summarize the results in Table~\ref{tab:objRecog} and compare them with both supervised and zero-shot baselines.
+We summarize the results in Table~\ref{tab:objRecog} and compare them with both supervised and open-world baselines.
 It can be seen that our approach generalizes well across domains \textit{without any supervision, including access to target domain data}.
-This is a key difference between our approach and the zero-shot learning models, which have access to the target domain data for other ``seen'' classes and are only expected to learn correspondences for ``unseen'' classes, which are fewer.
+This is a key difference between our approach and other models (including ZSL approaches), which have access to the target domain data for other known classes and are only expected to learn correspondences for a small number of ``unseen'' classes.
 Note that our approach uses a general-purpose knowledge base that is not specifically tailored for the kitchen domain and has no learned correspondence in the target domain.
-However, the top-5 and top-10 accuracy metrics show that our model achieves comparable performance to the fully supervised CNN baseline, without using any supervision from the target domain, indicating that the model can perform competitively in an open-world setting, where there is no access to target data (both seen and unseen) and annotations.
+However, the top-5 and top-10 accuracy metrics show that our model achieves comparable performance to both fully supervised and ZSL baselines, without using any supervision from the target domain, indicating that the model can perform competitively in an open-world setting, where there is no access to target data (both seen and unseen) and annotations.
+These results indicate that symbolic knowledgebases can be leveraged to help generalize object and activity recognition across domains with limited supervision.